 Hike and People Watch in Runyon Canyon

-Just three blocks west and 2 blocks north from where the Hollywood Walk of Fame ends at the Hollywood-La Brea Gateway, is the entrance to Runyon Canyon Park at the end of Fuller Avenue (Map).
+Just three blocks west and 2 blocks north of where the Hollywood Walk of Fame ends at the Hollywood-La Brea Gateway, is the entrance to Runyon Canyon Park at the end of Fuller Avenue.
 The canyon runs through the Hollywood Hills from just above Hollywood Boulevard north about 2 miles to famed Mulholland Drive.
 You can also park on the Mulholland Drive side and hike south.
 There are multiple dirt roads and trails with varying degrees of difficulty, but they all involve hills.
 This is not the place to get away from it all.
-You'll see groups of mothers and nannies with strollers on the wider trails, 80s rocker types with big hair in track suits, goth teens hiking in all black, lots of hot-bodied Angelenos running the steep upper trails, and maybe even a celebrity or two.
+You'll see groups of mothers and nannies with strollers on the wider trails, 80s rocker types with big hair in tracksuits, goth teens hiking in all black, lots of hot-bodied Angelenos running the steep upper trails, and maybe even a celebrity or two.
 There are 1-mile and 2-mile loop trails from the Fuller entrance that take you up to points overlooking Hollywood.
-There's an off-leash dog area inside the park.
+And, there's an off-leash dog area inside the park.

-I got an email from a reader a while back who was coming to LA specifically to go to a particular Beverly Hills hair salon where her favorite celebrity got her hair styled.
+People actually come to LA specifically to go to a particular Beverly Hills hair salon where their favorite celebrity gets his or her hair styled.
 In addition to the famous stylists to the stars like Tracey Cunningham, Sally Hershberger , or Andy LeCompte who can make you feel like a million bucks for a hefty chunk of your paycheck, you can get a new look cheap at the Vidal Sassoon Academy in Santa Monica (as long as you're open to some wild possibilities and you're not in any hurry).

-Esotouric offers quirky tours based on old crimes like the Black Dalia murder, iconic LA authors and curmudgeons like Raymond Chandler, John Fante and Charles Bukowski, as well as random subjects based on current events or whatever strikes their interest.
-Some tours are scheduled regularly.
-Others are one-off special events.
+Esotouric offers quirky tours based on old crimes like the Black Dalia murder, iconic LA authors, and curmudgeons like Raymond Chandler, John Fante, and Charles Bukowski, as well as random subjects based on current events or whatever strikes their interest.
+Some tours are scheduled regularly while others are sporadic special events.

 Shop a Flea Market or Swap Meet